miguelgrinberg/Eliza-GPT/README.md

     Eliza-GPT is running!
     Set base_url="http://127.0.0.1:5005/v1" in your OpenAI client to connect.

-Finally, if you have a custom client that talks directly to the chat completions endpoint, configure `http://127.0.0.1:5005/v1` as your endpoint.

 ### Configuration

 Run with `--help` to learn about configuration options, which include: